 Use your privilege to create spaces for women, femmes and queer people.
 As more types of people gain acceptance, they are becoming more visible.
 Be aware of your privilege as a male-presenting person around them.
 Ask people politely about their pronouns.
-Be extra-sensitive to not talk over them, and notice if, when they complain about mistreatment, your first instinct is to defend “men” or minimize or dismiss their complaints as being oversensitive.
+Be extra-sensitive to not talk over them, and notice if your first instinct is to defend “men” or minimize or dismiss their complaints as being oversensitive.

 Read female and queer writers.
 Sometimes what they write may seem too angry.
 Recognize if your male privilege is allowing you to disengage from conversations that women, femmes and queer people don’t get to disengage from.
 Some authors to start with: Bell Hooks.
 Audre Lorde.
 Rebecca Solnit.
 It doesn’t all have to be serious.
 Check out the hilarious Reductress, too.

 Don’t get defensive when you get called out.
 If your first instinct is defense, check yourself.
-Even the harshest moments of personal feedback are a deep and sincere gift from the people in our lives; an investment in making us better men.
+Even the harshest moments of personal feedback are a deep and sincere gift; an investment in making us better men by people who care.
 Ask more questions, seek to understand before seeking to be understood.

 Make amends, but do no harm.
 Be mindful of the way in which your feelings of guilt, remorse, or curiosity around harm you’ve caused in the past manifest with the women and femmes in your life.
 Often, a quest for understanding can come across as deeply selfish.
 Notice if you’re conspicuously saddling women and femmes with undue emotional labor in general, and if you’re asking the women and femmes you’ve hurt to make you feel better.

 Don’t take advantage of your power or authority to get women and femmes into bed.
 Avoid the temptation to put notches on your belt or to assuage temporary loneliness through sex — the women and femmes almost invariably end up hurt.
 Learn to question your escalation agenda and instead cultivate authentic connections.